hexanal/fredmercy-blog/README.md

 You can add a `template: template/whatever/path` to the front matter, which specifies a custom component to use for the entry (an example of that is my `./content/resume.md` page)

 Handlebars is pretty cool, I think.
-It's minimal approach suits my needs, and so far I've managed to make it do whatever I needed.
+Its minimal approach suits my needs, and so far I've managed to make it do whatever I needed.

 ### compilers